 Do not keep cooked dishes warm for longer than two hours.
 Be aware that some dishes may continue cooking whilst being kept warm.
 Cover the dishes if necessary.

 Test dishes

-These tables have been produced for test institutes to facilitate appliance testing.
+These tables have been produced for test institutes to facilitate the inspection of the appliance.